srsRAN gNB with srsUE

 RRC NR reconfiguration successful.

 It is clear that the connection has been made successfully once the UE has been assigned an IP, this is seen in PDU Session Establishment successful.
-IP: 10.45.10.2.
-The NR connection is then confirmed with the RRC NR reconfiguration successful. message.
+IP: 10.45.1.2

 Testing the Network